cboettig/ews-review/manuscript.md

 climate data from ice cores, and concluded that the events were driven by endogenous climate stochasticity.

 Some events that appear to be regime shifts may actually be transients in some systems.
-Sudden changes in dynamics can occur in simple ecological models with strong density dependence that take long times to reach equilibrium.
-@Hastings1994 showed such dynamics in model of dispersal of inter- or sub-tidal organisms whose larvae disperse along a coastline.
+Sudden changes in dynamics can occur in simple ecological models with strong density dependence that take long times to reach equilibrium.  @Hastings1994 showed such dynamics in model of dispersal of inter- or sub-tidal organisms whose larvae disperse along a coastline.
 Over the thousands of years it takes the model to reach equilibrium, it may alternate between temporary regimes of regular cycles and chaos which switch in only a few years.
 More recently @DiLorenzo2013 showed that regime-shift like behavior in marine populations can be explained transients created by white-noise forcing of atmospheric weather filtered through the low-pass filters of oceanic physics and population responses.
 While on long time scales these are technically not regime shifts, such changes would effectively appear to be regime shifts on shorter ones.
 We would not expect such regime shifts to be preceded with CSD.

 Detecting Early Warning Signals
 ===============================

+***This section does not feel connected to the rest of the paper -CB***

 The usefulness of early warning signals depends not just on their applicability to particular systems, but also on the their statistical power.
 A warning signal must provide adequate power to reliably detect and reject evidence of impending regime shifts.

 Ecological data is often sparse, noisy, autocorrelated and subject to confounding driving variables, in contrast to much of the experimental or simulated data used to test EWS.
 Under common levels of noise found in field data, CSD-based early warning signals often fail [@Perretti2012].

 A wide variety of statistical summary indicators have been examined as potential detectors of CSD.
 The most common are variance and autocorrelation.
 Other include skewness [Guttal2008a] and conditional heteroscedasticity [@Seekell2011].
 These statistics are typically calculated on sliding windows of time-series data and tested formally or informally for trends.
 The relative power of these tests varies considerably with context; no indicator has consistently outperformed others [@Perretti2012; @Lindegren2012; @Dakos2011; @Dakos2012].
 Also, measuring these indicators requires making sometimes arbitrary calculations.
 For instance, the power of lag-1 autocorrelation to detect a regime shift may be modified by changing methods of data aggregation, de-trending, changing sliding window length, filtering signal bandwidth [@Lenton2012].
 These choices may be optimized when enough calibration data is available, as @Lenton2012 were able to do with several sets of paleoclimate data.
 However, such calibration may not be possible with many ecological datasets.
 Multiple-method [@Lindegren2012] and composite indices [@Drake2010] have been proposed, but their power relative to other indicators is unknown.

 Another approach to detecting CSD has been fitting time series data to models rather than summarizing it via statistics.
 Two approaches have been used for these model-based methods.
-First, models may be used to calculate summary statistics related to CSD, such as eigenvalues [@Lade2012] or diffusion terms in jump-diffusion models [@Carpenter2011d; @Brock2012].
+First, models may be used to calculate summary statistics related to CSD, such as eigenvalues [@Lade2012] or diffusion terms in jump-diffusion models [@Carpenter2011d;
+@Brock2012].
 These statistics are then examined for trends in the same fashion as the summary statistics above.
-Alternatively, models representing both deteriorating and stable conditions may be fit to the data and in order to determine which is more likely [@Dakos2012, @Boettiger2012a]. @Boettiger2012a found that likelihood ratio tests were more powerful than trend-based summary statistic tests across several real and simulated ecological data sets.
+Alternatively, models representing both deteriorating and stable conditions may be fit to the data and in order to determine which is more likely [@Dakos2012,
+@Boettiger2012a]. @Boettiger2012a found that likelihood ratio tests were more powerful than trend-based summary statistic tests across several real and simulated ecological data sets.
 This approach is also more robust than summary-statistic methods to spurious correlations that arise when collapses are driven by purely stochastic events [@Boettiger2012b]

 Care is required in the criteria used to judge the power of warning signal methods.
 The trade-off between false negatives and false positives is a matter of not just statistical but economic efficiency.
 For instance, a large number of false positives may be acceptable if they reduce the probability of a false warning that would result in an otherwise avoidable catastrophic regime shift, and the costs of failing to detect such a shift exceed that of the false positives. @Boettiger2012a suggest the use of reciever-operating characteristic (ROC) curves to describe the performance of various early warning signals.
 ROC curves (See figure) represent the false positive rate at any true positive rate.
 Overall performance can be assessed by the area under the curve, which is 1 if the signal is perfect and 0.5 if the signal performs no better than random.
 The complete shape of the curve provides more information on the possible trade-offs under different sensitivities.
 This information, combined with a decision-theoretic [@REF?] framework, has the potential to illuminate in which cases early warning signals can be useful.

 Discussion
 ==========